runningpoem30/Intel-Unnati-/README.md

-# Project: Inference on CPU and Fine-Tuning of LLM Model to Create a Custom Chatbot
+# Project README: Inference on CPU and Fine-Tuning of LLM Model to Create a Custom Chatbot

 ## Team Name: Tensor Titans